 While we know that to travel and be active inherently involves risk that cannot be eliminated, we use our well-developed processes to systematically reduce and manage that risk to make our programs as safe as possible.
 We are proud of the excellent safety record we’ve upheld since our very first summer.
 Please review the following safety information and if you have any specific questions or concerns, one of our Directors would be happy to speak with you.

-The situation is ever changing and rest assured we are monitoring, adapting and staying well-informed.
-With guidance from the American Camping Association, Centers for Disease Control and Prevention, the World Travel & Tourism Council, National Tour Association and Student & Youth Travel Association, we are prepared to implement COVID-19 protocols as needed closer to our programs’ departure.
+Given the evolving global health environment, rest assured we are monitoring, adapting and staying well-informed.
+We use multiple sources to make informed decisions including the Centers for Disease Control and Prevention, the World Travel & Tourism Council, National Tour Association, Student & Youth Travel Association and our infectious disease physician.
+Please refer to our Health Protocols for details about immunizations and COVID-19 policies.

 Our planning department specializes in creating detailed itineraries where every location and activity meets our high safety standards.
 Vendors and suppliers pass a rigorous written safety review to reduce risk to participants.
 While we believe in spontaneity and flexibility in the field, we limit deviations from our pre-approved itineraries so our groups take part in well-researched activities.
 Over the years, existing itineraries have been perfected, while new programs undergo a ten to eighteen-month research and scouting process that involves in-person site inspections, vetting activity suppliers, researching accommodations, and reviewing routes and access to medical care.

 Our selectivity is second to none.
 Our offices in four different cities provide a wide geographic talent pool, with over 1,000 applicants annually.
 The interview process includes individual interviews, reference and background checks, and driver’s license checks as necessary.
 Many are experienced educators, coaches, camp leaders, and lifeguards.
 All staff are required to hold valid CPR and First Aid certificates.